EliteLoser/misc/notes/Controlled Deforestation in Select Areas.md

 Did that convey what I had in mind?
 I get no feedback or review, it's just me here, so I will post this now.
 Edit: I posted on Facebook and actually got a comment.
 It was about potential "desert growth/development" in the deforested areas.
-This is a valid concern and should be acknowledged and accounted for somehow.
-I cannot guide further based on my current information available.
+This is a valid concern, and should be acknowledged and accounted for somehow.
+I cannot guide further based on my currently available information.
 However, I do predict it will be "worth it" to have some desert zones.
 In an ideal world you could imagine watering the desert zones and/or using it as farmland.